Understanding Cabinet Materials

 With a smooth grain, the color of cherry varies from light pink to dark brown.
 It will darken or mellow with age.
 Mineral streaks, pin knots and sap wood are all natural and acceptable characteristics.
 CliqStudios offers cherry wood in both Cider and Russet stains.

 Maple has a smooth texture and tight, uniform grain patterns.
 Generally creamy white, it can vary from bright white to light pink or reddish brown.
 Also, maple will amber overtime.
 Rustic Maple has a smooth texture and tight, uniform grain patterns.
 Generally creamy white, it can vary from bright white to light pink or reddish brown.
 It too will amber with age.
 CliqStudios offers maple wood in Caramel stain.

 A medium-density hardwood with a firm, durable surface, it accepts finishes well.
 The wood features a distinct, moderate grain pattern that ranges from straight to curly or wavy and has a fine, uniform texture.
 CliqStudios offers birch in Birch Sables stains.

 Oak has a varied, open grain pattern.
 Colors range from light tan and pink to medium dark red and brown.
 It can contain small mineral streaks and some pin knots.
 CliqStudios offers oak in Saddle and Sable stains.

 Other materials used for cabinetry include plywood, medium-density fiberboard (MDF), particleboard, and wood veneer.
 All play an important role to understand “What material are kitchen cabinets made of?”

 Wood veneer is a thin layer of solid hardwood peeled from a log in a process much like peeling an apple.
-It’s usually less than 2mm thick and are typically glued and pressed to particleboard or MDF to produce flat panels.
+It’s usually less than 2mm thick and are typically glued and pressed to MDF to produce flat panels.
 It is used for large cabinet sides and flat center panels for its stability, light weight, and inexpensive cost compared to solid hardwood.